How to register with Social Security in Spain

 Get paid directly into your N26 account

-If there’s one thing that brightens anyone’s day, it’s getting paid.
+If there’s one thing that brightens anyone’s day, it’s getting paid, doesn't matter if it's from your employer or from Social Security (yes, you can collect your benefits from Social Security in your N26 account).
 The only stressful part is managing your money once it lands in your account.
 But what if you could handle everything from your smartphone?
 Good news—you can.

 Organizing your finances is a piece of cake with N26.
 Manage your bank account from your app, in real time and wherever you are.
 Put aside money automatically and make saving easier with Spaces sub-accounts and Rules automations.
 Plus, you can use budgeting tools to set daily spending limits and track your expenses so your salary won’t vanish quite so quickly.
 Check out our accounts today!